-We are pleased to announce that for the period of 2019-2020, the B.C.
-Ministry of Education has mandated Simon Fraser University's (SFU) Office of Francophone and Francophile Affairs (OFFA) to manage the “Bursary for Post-secondary Education in French.”
+We are pleased to announce that for the period of 2022-2023, the Ministry of Education and Child Care of British Columbia has mandated Simon Fraser University's (SFU) Office of Francophone and Francophile Affairs (OFFA) to manage the “Bursary for Post-secondary Education in French.”

 Description of the Bursary

 - This bursary is intended for students undertaking full-time studies at Simon Fraser University (SFU) in a program taught primarily in French.

 - The bursary is applicable only to cover tuition fees and not applicable to student service fees.

 - The following programs are eligible: